-SOS Children’s Villages – supporting communities in Brazil, Mexico and Russia
+Three different SOS Children’s Villages programs in Brazil, Mexico and Russia

-Dufry started its long-term partnership with the SOS Children’s Villages organization back in 2009.
-The first project sponsored at that time was a social center in Igarassu, Brazil, for which Dufry funded the construction costs of the center and has been supporting the center’s running costs and training classes ever since.
-With the Dufry support 460 infants, young children and teenagers with their mothers in 51 families benefitted from family strengthening programs with childminding and day care centers in 2016.
-Furthermore, an additional donation allowed the financing of the yearly family-budgets, medical costs and school fees for 15 children and their SOS-mothers.
+Our partnership with SOS Children’s Villages also dates back a long time, as we started our first support back in 2009.
+The project we sponsored at that time was a social center in Igarassu, Brazil, for which Dufry funded the construction costs and has been supporting the running costs of the center and training classes ever since.
+Our two donations in 2017 enabled on one hand 465 infants, young children and teenagers with their mothers to benefit from family strengthening programs with child-minding and day care centers, and on the other hand financed the yearly family-budgets, medical costs and school fees for 24 children and their SOS-mothers.

-A third project, started in 2015, supports the SOS Children’s Village in Lavrovo, Russia.
-When young people are ready to move out of the SOS families, they join the SOS Youth Program, which gives them a start into vocational training or supports them on their way to a higher education.
-Dufry’s funding in 2016 supported twelve adolescents on their personal way to shape their own future.
+The third program, which started in 2015, supports the SOS Children’s Villages center in Lavrovo, Russia, a city located 350 km south of Moscow.
+When young people are ready to move out of the SOS families, they can join the SOS Youth Program, which supports them on their way to a higher education or gives them a start into vocational training.
+Dufry’s funding in 2017 supported 16 teenagers during one year on their way into adulthood.

 Hand in Hand for Haiti

-Dufry became a sponsor in the Student Sponsorship Program launched by the Hand in Hand for Haiti Foundation and supported in 2016 a group of 25 students at the school complex in Saint Marc, north of Port-au-Prince.
-Through our donation the sponsored students can receive free trilingual education in French, English and Creole.
-Furthermore, it also provides them with meals, health services, uniforms and school supplies as well as bus transportation to and from school.
+Dufry has been sponsoring the Student Sponsorship Program launched by the Hand in Hand for Haiti Foundation since 2015.
+Our 2017 donation again supported 25 students at the school complex in Saint Marc, north of Port-au-Prince.
+The sponsored students receive free trilingual education in French, English and Creole.
+Through our donation they are also provided with meals, health services, uniforms, school supplies as well as bus transportation to and from the school.